 Primarily, InsurTech innovations have been developed by insurers in partnership with insurance technology start-ups.
 As expected, the emphasis of many consumer facing start-ups has been to reach the public directly by, for example, developing mobile applications.
 One such app is ‘Cuvva’, which offers hourly car insurance whereby users enter the registration number and approximate value of a vehicle, along with the period (usually hours or days) to be covered and then send a picture of the vehicle to Cuvva for an instant quote.
 One interesting aspect of this model is that it allows users to check social media platforms for available vehicles from nearby located friends.
 Item by item insurance is also being invested into quite heavily.
 Start-ups like ‘Trov’ or ‘Simplesurance’ focus on providing specific coverage for individual needs by allowing insurance to be purchased at the point of sale of goods or services.
 Although not an altogether new concept, the range of items which can be covered extends far beyond traditional items such as smartphones, laptops or televisions.

 Conduct an online search for peer-to-peer (P2P) insurance and you will also find a sizeable number of Insurtech start-ups focusing on group, or people-to-people, insurance.
 ‘Friendsurance’, which was founded in 2010, is one such P2P company.
 The basic premise of this model being that you and a group of your family or friends, will pool your money together and pay this towards your group’s insurance premium.
 If your group then succeeds in keeping claims down, or not claiming at all, then the remaining funds are used for the following year’s premium.
 It is, however, also true that this P2P model has been challenged for not being as innovative as it may first appear.
 In particular, industry detractors claim that this is what mutual insurance companies have essentially been offering for centuries.
+In places like California with rules like the california rear facing car seat law Safety is assured for children.
 This may stand true, but often, the repackaging of old or existing concepts will be just as successful as altogether new ideas when the branding and functionality are exceptional.

 In terms of investment within InsurTech, a report from CB Insights stated that funding for insurance technology firms rose from $740million in 2014 to $2.7billion in 2015.
 Most recently, CB Insights has reported that InsurTech investment in 2016 was approximately $1.43billion, but this drop (when compared to the previous year) appears to have been due to a number of particularly significant investments during 2015.
 That being the case, all current reports point towards investment in InsurTech continuing to rise year on year.
 So what is driving the growth in InsurTech?
 To a large degree the answer is customer expectation and how the general public now expects, and is increasingly demanding, that they are able to interact with insurance service providers.
 With the age of smartphones and online connectivity upon us, there really are no excuses for insurers to continue lagging behind other industries, such as the banking sector which has so successfully leveraged mobile and online platforms.
 It is also of note that many global accountancy and business advisory groups are investing and recruiting InsurTech experts in senior executive positions.
 These individuals are bringing a wealth of experience in the application of digital platforms to traditional insurance offerings, in their roles as Chief Technology Officers (CTO) or Chief Digital Officers (CTO).